 Now chop off the top with the leaves from the strawberries and remove any blemishes if they have them.

-Note – At this stage, you can also cut the strawberries into half or chop them into small pieces.
+Note – At this stage, you can cut the strawberries into half, puree them, or chop them into small pieces.

 Arrange the strawberries on a baking tray in a single layer.
-Make sure the strawberries do not touch each other on the tray to avoid clumping.
+Ensure the strawberries do not touch each other on the tray to avoid clumping.

 Freeze for 6-8 hours until each strawberry is frozen.